Normal mode features

 Knox deployment application settings

-If there are no listed licenses available within License drop-down menu, select the Enter License Key option.
-From the displayed Enter license key screen, provide a License name and License key, then select the ADD button.
-The newly created license is then available for selection from within KNOX DEPLOYMENT APP SETTINGS License drop-down menu.
+If there are no available licenses in the License list, select the Enter License Key option to add a new license.
+On the Enter license key screen, provide a License name and License key, then click ADD.
+The newly-created license is then available in the License list.

 Applications and widgets